max-sixty/pytest-accept/README.md

 ## Anything else?

-Not really!
+Nothing ground-breaking!
 Some notes:

+- If a docstring uses escape characters such as `\n`, python will interpret them as the escape character rather than the literal.
+Use a raw string to have it interpreted as a literal. e.g. this fails:

+    ```python
+    def raw_string():
+        """
+        >>> "\n"
+        '\n'
+        """
+    ```

+    but succeeds with:

+    ```diff
+    def raw_string():
+    -    """
+    +    r"""
+        >>> "\n"
+        '\n'
+     ```

+  Possibly pytest-accept could do more here — e.g. change the format of the docstring.
+But that would not be trivial to implement, and may be too invasive.
 - The library attempts to confirm the file hasn't changed between the start and end of the test and won't overwrite the file where it detects there's been a change.
-This can be helpful for workflows where the tests run repeatedly in the background (e.g. using something like [watchexec](https://github.com/watchexec/watchexec)) while a person is working on the file, or when the tests take a long time, maybe because of `--pdb` To be doubly careful, passing `--accept-copy` will cause the plugin to instead create a file named `{file}.py.new` rather than overwriting the file on any doctest failure.
+This can be helpful for workflows where the tests run repeatedly in the background (e.g. using something like [watchexec](https://github.com/watchexec/watchexec)) while a person is working on the file, or when the tests take a long time, maybe because of `--pdb`.
+To be doubly careful, passing `--accept-copy` will cause the plugin to instead create a file named `{file}.py.new` rather than overwriting the file on any doctest failure.